freenas/freenas-docs/userguide/storage.rst

   :command:`zfsacl:expose_snapdir=true` must be added.

-The effect will be that any user who can access the dataset contents, will also be able to view the list of snapshots by navigating to :file:`.zfs`  directory of the dataset, and to browse and search any files they have permission to access throughout the entire snapshot collection of the dataset.
+The effect will be that any user who can access the dataset contents, will be able to view the list of snapshots by navigating to the :file:`.zfs` directory of the dataset.
+They will also be able to browse and search any files they have permission to access throughout the entire snapshot collection of the dataset.
 A user's ability to view files within a snapshot will be limited by any permissions or ACLs set on the files when the snapshot was taken.